The Bristol Bombay.

 So what exactly had the Air Ministry got for its money?
 For all the production delays, the Bombay was still quite advanced.
 It was a strikingly large aircraft with a monocoque metal fuselage, and that amazingly strong, metal, multi-spar wing.
 The bracing of the tailplane had a slightly archaic look, but on the production Bombay, the tailplane and rudders were metal with only the control surfaces covered in fabric.
 The production Bombays did away with the undercarriage spats used on the prototype.
 They were powered by a pair of the highly reliable Bristol Pegasus XXII, 9 cylinder, medium supercharged, radial engines, giving 1,010 horsepower each for take-off and 890 horsepower each at 6,500 feet (1,980 metres).
 These were mated to Rotol, three-bladed, variable-pitch propellers.
 Some sources maintain that Fairey-Reed fixed-pitch propellers were used on production Bombays at first, as per the prototype and as per instructions in 47/36 that specified fixed-pitch propellers.
 However, an article in the 2nd August 1939 edition of The Aeroplane magazine, clearly states that Rotol variable pitch propellers were being used.

 A Bombay being serviced, somewhere in the Middle East.
 It is a very large aircraft, the largest aircraft that Bristol had built up to that point.
 You wouldn't want to fall off that wing!
-Note that the Rotol propellers do not have central spinners (unlike the three-bladed props fitted to the prototype.).
+Note that the Rotol propellers do not have central spinners (unlike the three-bladed props fitted to the prototype).

 The Bombay had been designed for dispersed manufacture.
 The fuselage was composed of five units that could be built separately; the front turret, the cockpit and radio operators section, the passenger/cargo section, the rear fuselage section and then the tail section.
 The wing was in three parts, the inner wing with engines and the two outer wing assemblies.

 The front and rear turrets and bomb-aimer's position had been completely redesigned.
 Both the front and rear turret had a single Vickers "K" gun that was mounted on its side.
 This was in a cylindrical bearing that was mounted in a horizontal slot that ran around the turret edge.
 The gun could be rotated around this slot by hydraulic power (provided by a pump on the starboard engine).
 The gun was still moved up and down vertically, through a somewhat limited arc, by manual action but the gunner did not actually hold the gun.
-The gunner sat some way back from the gun and manipulated it through a series of levers (looking like a cross between a pantograph and an anglepoise lamp).
+Instead, the gunner sat some way back from the gun and manipulated it through a series of levers (looking like a cross between a pantograph and an anglepoise lamp).
 The gunner only had to handle the gun when changing the drum magazines.
 The gunner was provided with a reflector gunsight and a seat that rotated with the mechanism.
 The gunner sat in a transparent cupola that was fixed and did not rotate with the gun.
 The transparent perspex panels that made up the cupolas had no framing, they were riveted to each other.
 The rear gunner's position was provided with a mechanism whereby the entire cupola could be ejected to give a quick means of escape by parachute if required.
-These new turrets were both in-house Bristol designs, given the designation type BII for the nose and BIII for the tail (the type BI was a dorsal turret with all-around rotation as used on the early Blenheims).
+These new turrets were in-house Bristol designs, given the designation type BII for the nose and BIII for the tail (the type BI was a dorsal turret with all-around rotation as used on the early Blenheims).
 Below the nose turret was a new layout for the bomb-aimer position, with large, flat perspex panels that gave an excellent view.
 Testing at A&AEE showed the new turrets to be a huge improvement on the prototype and the amount of draught was cut considerably.
 However, there was concern that the proximity of the "K" gun to the compass built into the bomb sight might cause the needle to demagnetise when the gun was fired.
 But this does not seem to have been an issue in service.

 The front gun position of the Bombay.
 The fixed cupola is composed of perspex panels riveted to each other without framing.
 The reflector gunsight in front of the gunner is linked to the up-and-down movement of the gun via levers and the whole assembly is traversed by hydraulic power provided by a pump linked to the starboard engine.
+Although fairly useless against monoplane fighters such as the Bf109 it should be remembered that the turret's main use was to provide covering fire, like the door mounted guns on modern heavy-lift helicopters like the Chinook.

 The rear turret of the Bombay.
 It was bulged to give a better all-around view.
 The entire cupola could be released by the gunner in the event of an emergency.